Russia says it is 'outraged' by France backing war crimes tribunal | Law-Order

 Russia says it is 'outraged' by France backing war crimes tribunal

+"We demand that French diplomats, who are so attentive to human rights issues, not divide people into 'right' and 'wrong', 'ours' and 'not ours'," the foreign ministry said.
+Ukraine has been pushing for the creation of a special tribunal to prosecute Russian military and political leaders it holds responsible for starting the war.

-Russia's foreign ministry said on Friday that it was "outraged" by a statement from the French foreign ministry regarding plans to create a tribunal on possible crimes committed by Russia in Ukraine.
+Russia's foreign ministry said on Friday that it was "outraged" by a statement from the French foreign ministry that supported plans to create a tribunal on possible crimes committed by Russia in Ukraine.

-European Commision President Ursula von der Leyen said on Wednesday that the EU would try to set up a specialised court, backed by the United Nations, to investigate and prosecute possible war crimes committed by Russia during its invasion.
+In a statement, Moscow's foreign ministry criticised the plans, which would see the European Union set up a special court to investigate and prosecute possible Russian war crimes.
+"We demand that French diplomats, who are so attentive to human rights issues, not divide people into 'right' and 'wrong', 'ours' and 'not ours'," the foreign ministry said.

+Ukraine has been pushing for the creation of a special tribunal to prosecute Russian military and political leaders it holds responsible for starting the war.
+Russia, which calls its actions in Ukraine a "special military operation", has denied targeting civilians and other war crimes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)